georgyshkliaryk/sam-solutions-meetups/README.md

 This will install all required dependencies to start the app.
 `npm start`
 This will start the app in the development mode.

+To run the server, look at Readme here: https://gitlab.com/saminternship/meetups-api

 ## Available Scripts